Every bitchy exchange between Noel and Simon, but this in particular:

 Noel Fielding: She would snap you like a twig.

 Simon Amstell: Yes, or kill me and make it look like suicide...

 Topped off by Noel's look of shock and the disclaimer appearing on the bottom of the screen reading "SIMON AMSTELL IS DEFINITELY WRONG."

-- After appearing on the show, Chris Moyle complained in the press about how hostile and unwelcoming everyone on Buzzcocks was towards him.
+After appearing on the show, Chris Moyles complained in the press about how hostile and unwelcoming everyone on Buzzcocks was towards him.
 How did Lamarr get back at him?
-By calling him a c*nt before handing out pillows, cakes and tea to prove that he was nice to his guests.
+By flashing up an embarrassing old photo of Moyles while telling him to "die, you oily pig in a dunce hat", and later calling him a c*nt before handing out pillows, cakes and tea to prove that he was nice to his guests.

-- Bill Bailey, who is usually fairly whimsical and inoffensive, giving his thoughts on Loose Women (which is a TV show, for non-UK readers):
+Bill Bailey, who is usually fairly whimsical and inoffensive, giving his thoughts on Loose Women (which is virtually the UK counterpart to The View, for non-UK readers):